beaudie/vesc/doc/CaptureAndReplay.md

 ## Capturing and replaying an application

-To build ANGLE with capture and replay enabled update your GN args:
+To build ANGLE with capture and replay supported update your GN args:

 ```
 angle_with_capture_by_default = true